EORI registration

 An importer or exporter can use this number for the purpose of custom access declaration and custom clearance from the EU or countries out of the EU.
 These two groups import or export goods from non-EU countries and need an EORI number.
 Economic operators not established in the customs territory of the Union also need an EORI number.
 This also applies to companies based outside the EU and trade within Europe.

-How to apply EORI number?
+How to Apply for an EORI Number?

-• Business not established in the customs territory of the European Union should request the assignment of the EORI number to the customs authorities of the EU country responsible for the place where they first lodge a declaration or apply for a decision.
+Business established in the customs territory of the European Union should request the assignment of the EORI number.
+The customs authorities of the country will issues the EORI number.
+Business not established in the customs territory of the European Union should request the assignment of the EORI number to the customs authorities of the EU country responsible for the place where they first lodge a declaration or apply for a decision.

-• Business in EORI number in UK, you need your:
+Business in EORI number in UK, you need your:

-1. Government Gateway user ID and password
+- Government Gateway user ID and password

-2. Unique Taxpayer Reference (UTR)
+- Unique Taxpayer Reference (UTR)

-3. Business starts date and Standard Industrial Classification (SIC) code
+- Business starts date and Standard Industrial Classification (SIC) code

-4. VAT number and effective date of registration (if you’re VAT registered) – these are on your VAT registration certificate
+- VAT number and effective date of registration (if you’re VAT registered) – these are on your VAT registration certificate

 If your business is non resident in the UK, you do not need a Standard Industrial Classification (SIC) code or a Unique Taxpayer Reference (UTR).